RetroDECK/ES-DE/INSTALL.md

 /usr/local/share/pixmaps/emulationstation.svg
 ```

-ES will look in the following locations for the resources, in the listed order:
+ES-DE will look in the following locations for the resources, in the listed order:

-* `[HOME]/.emulationstation/resources/`
+* \<home\>/.emulationstation/resources/
-* `[INSTALL PREFIX]/share/emulationstation/resources/`
+* \<install prefix\>/share/emulationstation/resources/
-* `[ES EXECUTABLE DIRECTORY]/resources/`
+* \<ES-DE executable directory\>/resources/

-**Note:** The resources directory is critical, without it the application won't start.
+The resources directory is critical, without it the application won't start.

 And it will look in the following locations for the themes, also in the listed order:

-* `[HOME]/.emulationstation/themes/`
+* \<home\>/.emulationstation/themes/
-* `[INSTALL PREFIX]/share/emulationstation/themes/`
+* \<install prefix\>/share/emulationstation/themes/
-* `[ES EXECUTABLE DIRECTORY]/themes/`
+* \<ES-DE executable directory\>/themes/

-A theme is not mandatory to start the application, but ES will be basically useless without it.
+A theme is not mandatory to start the application, but ES-DE will be basically useless without it.

-The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES executable.
+The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES-DE executable.

 **Creating .deb and .rpm packages**

-Creation of Debian .deb packages is enabled by default, simply run `cpack` to generate the package:
+Creation of Debian .deb packages is enabled by default, simply run **cpack** to generate the package:

 ```
 myusername@computer:~/emulationstation-de$ cpack